 Today I’d be one of them, assuming we could find the course.
 Information was scant, and the guides hadn’t visited before.
 But, I’d been promised Pyongyang Golf Course, that it was North Korea’s only place to have a hit, and as an avid golfer, I couldn’t pass up such a unique experience.
 I just had to play it.

 So, how does one find himself playing golf in North Korea?
 Firstly, you must get to North Korea.
 Secondly, you must enjoy golf.
 Many of you may find this part more challenging.
 Organising the actual round is simple, you ask the question.
 It’s not a typical request and it’s usually met by a ‘maybe, we can check.’
-But just four days later, the request had been approved by the North Koren tourism authority and my itinerary now included an 18th of September tee-off on the world’s darkest course.
+But just four days later, the request was approved by the North Koren tourism authority and my itinerary now included an 18th of September tee-off on the world’s darkest course.
 Too easy.

 08:45 – Jonsong Revolutionary Site